frmana04/node_todo/README.md

 Commands:

-  app create  Create an element to do
+  app create  -->Create an element to do

-  app update  Update the completed state of a task
+  app update  -->Update the completed state of a task

-  app delete  Delete an element to do
+  app delete  -->Delete an element to do

 Options:

-  --version  Show version number           [boolean]
+  --version  -->Show version number

-  --help     Show help
+  --help     -->Show help